Updated:

 Critique

-After an initial introduction of the mountainous and lowland regions of Zomia, Scott draws the readers’ attention towards the reasons behind people’s preference to live in the upland region.
+After an initial introduction of the mountainous and lowland regions of Zomia, Scott draws the readers’ attention toward the reasons behind people’s preference to live in the upland region.
 He also looks into the difficulties faced by such people and how they cope with them.
 After going through the initial chapters it seems that Zomia is really a difficult place to live in.
-The fact that people are fleeing from the state governed areas to the mountainous region, where the state does not have any governance, clearly depicts the condition of people living in the lowland region.
+The fact that people are fleeing from the state-governed areas to the mountainous region, where the state does not have any governance, clearly depicts the condition of people living in the lowland region.
 From the reading, it is evident that in addition to the people’s choice, it is a reaction to the state’s policies also.
 A situation of interdependence among the people living in upland and lowland areas is also an important aspect to contemplate.

 Bibliography